-the previous six months by six.
+Monthly average earnings are calculated by dividing the total amount of work remuneration for the previous six months by six.

-§ 14.6 F. What reasons for dismissal/termination of contract are prohibited, and what remedies does the former employee have?
+F. What reasons for dismissal/termination of contract are prohibited, and what remedies does the former employee have?

 An exhaustive list of the reasons for dismissal are provided in § 14.1 above.
 The remedies available to former employees for claims of dismissal without sufficient substantive grounds or in violation of procedural requirements include reinstatement into their position and compensation for the forced absence from work.